 This can make your life a whole lot easier for instance if you’re making a repeat purchase at your favorite online store because you don’t have to enter your shipping address all over again.
 Microsoft Edge remembers and fills out all the web form data for you.

-Whenever you’re concerned about privacy issues or others using your personal information to access your data, the Microsoft Edge clear cache button with these options is what you need in order to clear this data.
+Whenever you’re concerned about privacy issues or others using your personal information to access your data, the Microsoft Edge clear cache button with the option selected to clear autofill form data is what you need in order to clear this data.

 Sometimes, clearing the stored passwords is not exactly what you need.
 Almost the opposite.
 You don’t remember the password for a certain account and you need it because you need to enter it again on another computer or in another program.
 You know that the password you need is stored in Microsoft Edge but it’s hidden behind bullets like in the example above.